 To understand the difference lets take a quick tour of the soap making process....

 Traditionally handmade soap is produced by adding Sodium Hydroxide ( Lye) dissolved in water

 or a liquid of choice which is then added to oils.

-The soap is then removed from the mold and left to air dry and 'cure' for at least four - six weeks.....
+The soap is then removed from the mould and left to air dry and 'cure' for at least four to six weeks .....

 This is a very simplified explanation.

-and then it is to be used in skin care products.
+from the batter and then it is used in skin care products.

 Very nifty especially is you are in the business of wanting to sell plenty of products.

 So why buy twice when you can just buy once without the packaging to boot!

 So what's actually in a commercial bar of soap?